dibyendumajumdar/C/docs/ctour.md

-are  expressions,  Assuming  that Y is more complicated than just a variable, but on the other hand qualifies  as  'easy' in  the context, the expression would be compiled by placing the value of X in a register, that of *Y in the next  regis- ter,  and  adding  the	registers.
+are  expressions,  Assuming  that Y is more complicated than just a variable, but on the other hand qualifies  as  'easy' in  the context, the expression would be compiled by placing the value of X in a register, that of *Y in the next
+register,  and  adding  the	registers.
 It is easy to see that a better job can be done by compiling X, then Y (into the next register),  and producing the instruction symbolized by `add (R1),R`.
 This scheme avoids generating the instruction `mov (R1),R1`